fabse-hack/esp-robot/README.md

 ## 6. Light
 The Robot defentily need some lights.
 "A robot needs a light to help it see in the dark, just like how humans need a flashlight!"
 So the Robot get some wb2812b LEDs, easy to use and found much in the network.
 The ESP Robot have a 3 LEDs Strip wb2812b.
+It's nice to have an adressable LED or high power LED or small Lasers.
+When they have 5V, it's easy to use them with a microcontroller.
 ***
 ## 7. Sound
 Beeeep, Bep, Sound.
 It's very easy to you a piezo buzzer for make some R2D2 noises.
 Some small piezo buzzer are avaiable in all electronic onlinestores.
+THe R2D2 Sound from main.py is mixxed with the Neopixel LEDs, there are in the same coding loop, and then the light looks soundactiv.
 ***
 ## 8. the PROGRAMM
 Is the heart of the Robot, without, it's can do nothing!
-For some month i learned Python, and so i programmed it in Micropython.
-Boot.py with Wifi-SSiD and Wifi-Password
-Main.py with the html website, Motor Speed, Automatic drive (in the earlist Version)
+For some month i learned Python, and so i programmed it in Micropython. boot.py with Wifi-SSiD and Wifi-Password main.py with the html website, Motor Speed, R2D2 Sound, Automatic drive (in the earlist Version) dcmotor.py is the library for the DC Motor, there are the movements inside (forward, left, right, stop) hcsr04.py is the library for the ultrasonic sensor, the distance is measured in centimeter.
 ***
 ## 9. Hardware
-wiring und power delivering
+this is the hardware from the ESP Robot:
+- PD-Delivery Board, with 9V for the L298N
+- Bread Board for modular wiring
+- Buzzer
+- HC-SR04 Ultra Sonic Sensor (for distance)
+- L298N Motor Driver
+- Microcontroller
+- Neopixel LED Strip with 3 LEDs

 ![Logo](PD-Delivery.jpg)
 ***
 ## 10. ESP Robot Self-Driving Logic
 What does the ESP Robot do?
 Forward, 35cm, Stop, Back, Left or Right, Forward again some good links and thinkings: braitenberg-vehikel
 ## To-Do's and everything:
-- [ ] new microcontroller ESP32-S2
+- [ ] new microcontroller ESP32-S2, in the futer maybe jetson nano
-- [ ] new models of the Lego Chassis
+- [ ] new models of the Lego Chassis, there is no end
-- [ ] Programming it better
+- [ ] Programming it better, there is no end
-- [ ] add some sensors
+- [ ] add some sensors e.g. ESP-Cam, HC-SR04, 360 Lidar, Linear Lidar
+- [ ] new self-driving logic's
+- [ ] Visualization and Photos